Yanagi Sōetsu: Mingei theory

 Yanagi's book The Unknown Craftsman has become an influential work since its first release in English in 1972.
 It examines the Japanese way of viewing and appreciating art and beauty in everyday crafts that include pottery, lacquer, textiles, and woodwork.

 Yanagi was editor of Kōgei ('Crafts'), the journal of the Japanese Folk Arts Association, issued between 1931 and 1951.

+Yanagi was an honored lecturer in the Pottery seminar at Black Mountain College in 1952 in the USA, attended by many younger and later prominent potters.

 Legacy

 In 1984, Yanagi was posthumously awarded the Bogwan Order of Cultural Merit, the first to be awarded to a non-Korean.

 Yanagi was a considerable influence over the likes of potter Bernard Leach, sculptor Isamu Noguchi, and architect Bruno Taut.